lyh-18/EQVI/README.md

 The REDS_VTSR train and validation dataset can be found [here](https://competitions.codalab.org/competitions/24584#participate-get-data)
 More datasets and models will be included soon.

-## Testing
+## Quik Testing
-- 1. Specify the inference settings
+1. Specify the inference settings
 modify `configs/config_xxx.py`, including:
   - `testset_root`
   - `test_size`